 - Interview on-campus.*

-- Fill out a Conviction Disclosure Form.
+- Fill out the Graduate Conviction Disclosure Form.

 - A teaching certificate is not required, however evidence of experience working with children, youth and families in school, community or agency settings is desirable.